bvankuik/Spinner/README.md

   length.
 This happens instantly, and it should be updated in an animated way.
 * When the label is updated on an existing (visible) spinner/toastview, the label change should be animated.
+* Tap to dismiss
+* Perhaps when a toastview is updated, the width shouldn't become smaller, only larger.